Non-stop flights to Jakarta (CGK)

 Non-stop flights from South-East Asia to Jakarta

-Sriwijaya Air: year-round flights from Denpasar (DPS), Makassar (UPG), Pangkal Pinang (PGK), Pontianak (PNK) and Tanjung Pandan (TJQ).
+Sriwijaya Air: year-round flights from Denpasar (DPS), Jambi City (DJB), Makassar (UPG), Pangkal Pinang (PGK), Pontianak (PNK), Tanjung Pandan (TJQ) and Ternate (TTE).

-AirAsia: year-round flights from Kuala Lumpur (KUL) and Penang (PEN).
+AirAsia: seasonal flights from Kota Bharu (KBR), year-round flights from Kuala Lumpur (KUL) and Penang (PEN).

 Malaysia Airlines (Oneworld): year-round flights from Kuala Lumpur (KUL).